DerekTakahata/DerekTakahata/README.md

 - 🌱 I’m currently learning data structures and algorithms.
 - 👯 I’m looking to collaborate on a Hackathon!
 I've never participated in one before.
-- 🤔 I’m looking for help with what skills to learn next.
 - 📫 How to reach me: derek.takahata@gmail.com